Quantum phase transitions in semi-local quantum liquids: AdS correlators and instabilities

 Now instead of going below the BF bound, consider sitting precisely at $\nu =0$, we find that the double-trace deformation $\ka \Phi^2$ is marginal.
 Whether it is marginally relevant or irrelevant depends on its sign~\cite{Witten:2001ua}.
 To see this, note that at $\nu=0$, equation~\eqref{adsco1} should be replaced by\footnote{Note that~\eqref{zeronu} is obtained by directly solving the bulk equation of motion at $\nu=0$.
 Taking $\nu \to 0$ limit in~\eqref{adsco1} one instead finds \be G_{+} (\om) \to - 1 + 2\nu G_0 (\om) + \dots, \quad \nu \to 0 \ . \ee} \be G_{0} (\om) = - \log \le(- {i \om \ov \Lam} \ri) \ee where $\Lam$ is a UV regulator.
 Under a double trace deformation with coupling $\ka$ we find \be G^{(\kappa)}_0 (\om) = \frac{1}{G_0^{-1}(\om) + \kappa}\ . \ee The above equation has a pole in the upper half frequency plane at \be \om_\ka = i \Lam \exp \le({1 \ov \ka} \ri) \equiv i \Lam_\ka \ . \ee Considering increasing $\ka$ from zero to some positive value, then the above pole emerges from $+i \infty$, implying a UV instability.
 We thus conclude that $\ka > 0$ is marginally irrelevant.
 Similarly a negative $\ka$ is marginally relevant and leads to an IR instability.
 In both cases we can identify $\Lam_\ka$ as a dynamically generated scale.

 Here we note a curious fact.
 Suppose we deform the system with $\ka > 0$ at some scale far below $\Lam_\ka$ where the UV instability sets in.
 Naively we would expect that the system should flow back to $\ka=0$ in the IR.
 However, it follows from~\eqref{gmdt1} that in the $\om \to 0$ limit, the retarded function is given by $G^\ka_0 \sim {1 \ov \log(-i \om)}$ instead of $G_0$.
 The situation is summarized in Fig.~\ref{fig:MFT}.
+Starting from MFT$^{UV}$, under a double trace deformation $\ka$, the theory flows to MFT$^{IR}$ for positive $\ka$ in the IR, while for $\ka < 0$, the theory develops an IR instability and flows to a condensed phase.
+Thus MFT$^{UV}$ is a multi-critical point (since we need to tune to $\nu=0$ and $\ka =0$ at the same time).